 In 2020, a wide range of companies announced steps to reduce their emissions.
 However, government investment and procurement policies are still needed to transform the construction industry.

 Local governments are taking the first steps.
 “Low embodied carbon concrete” rules and projects to reduce the amount of cement in concrete have cropped up around the country, including in Marin County, California; Hastings-on-Hudson, New York; and a sidewalk pilot in Portland, Oregon.

 In New York and New Jersey, lawmakers have proposed state-level policies that would provide price discounts in the bidding process to proposals with the lowest emissions from concrete.
 These policies could serve as a blueprint for reducing carbon emissions from concrete production and other building materials.

 Nationally, the crumbling of federally managed infrastructure has been a steadily growing crisis.
-The Biden administration could start to address those problems, as well as climate change, and create jobs through a strategic infrastructure program.
+The Biden administration has tried to address those problems, as well as climate change, and create jobs through a strategic infrastructure program.

-Secretary of Transportation Pete Buttigieg recently declared that there were “enormous opportunities for job creation, equity and climate achievement when it comes to advancing America’s infrastructure.”
+Secretary of Transportation Pete Buttigieg declared in 2021 that there were “enormous opportunities for job creation, equity and climate achievement when it comes to advancing America’s infrastructure.”
 Policies that elevate low-carbon concrete to a nationwide climate solution could follow.